-Challenging Your Assessment: What You Can Do if Your Assessment is Incorrect
+Challenging Your Assessment: What You Can Do if You Feel Your Assessment is Incorrect

-You have 3 options for challenging your assessment:
+family residential real property you have options for challenging your

 1. Informal Hearing to meet with your assessor to go over what you feel is incorrect.

 2. Go before the Board of Assessment Review on the designated day in May.